dynastyprocess/apps-rankings/README.md

 > - reorder columns

 - Create a plot to show/highlight players with the highest absolute Z score (i.e. to highlight highest/lowest players compared to average)
+- Import session ID (rename as rankings ID) as a template for making new rankings